funkestefan/prometheus-kraken-exporter/README.md

 # prometheus-dash-exporter

-Prometheus exporter for the DASH cryptocurrency using https://www.cryptonator.com/
+Prometheus exporter for the DASH cryptocurrency using the [Cryptonator](https://www.cryptonator.com/) API.

 This is a simple server that scrapes DASH value in EUR from the cryptonator.com API.
 POC project to get me started with python3.